Coronary Heart Disease Women and Heart Disease

 Why does coronary heart disease affect women differently?

 - Hormone changes may affect a woman’s risk for coronary heart disease.
 Before menopause, the estrogen provides women with some protection against heart disease.
-This may be because estrogen keeps the arteries flexible or because estrogen may have beneficial effects on blood lipids.
-As women age, though, their risk for coronary heart disease increases, and menopausal hormone therapy may further increase that risk.
-Women who experience early menopause, especially after a hysterectomy, are more likely to develop heart disease than women of the same age who have not yet experienced menopause.
+However, as women age, their risk for coronary heart disease increases.
+Taking hormones to relieve of menopause can further increase that risk.
+Women who experience early menopause, especially after surgical removal of the uterus, are more likely to develop heart disease than women of the same age who have not yet experienced menopause.

 - The size and structure of the heart is different for women and men.
 A woman’s heart and blood vessels are smaller, and the muscular walls of women’s hearts are thinner.

-- Women are more likely to have heart disease in the smaller arteries of the heart, called coronary microvascular disease.
-This can make the disease harder to identify and causes delays in treatment.
+- Women are more likely to have heart disease in the tiny of the heart, called coronary microvascular disease.
+This can make the disease harder to identify and cause delays in treatment.

 - Anemia, especially during pregnancy